Britain's imperialist monuments face a bitter reckoning amid Black Lives Matter protests - Local News 8

 In 2016, the college refused to remove the work despite concerted pressure by the Rhodes Must Fall in Oxford campaign group, which has continued efforts to get it taken down.

-“There is no place for statues that venerate vile anti-black racists in South Africa, the US, Bristol or Oxford,” the group tweeted on Sunday, inviting people to attend a protest at the college on Tuesday.
+“There is no place for statues that venerate vile anti-black racists in South Africa, the US, Bristol or Oxford,” the group tweeted on Sunday, inviting people to attend a protest at the college.

+On Tuesday, hundreds of protestors thronged the streets outside Oriel College, chanting “take it down.”

+They took a took a knee, fists in the air, and stayed silent for 8 minutes and 46 seconds, the amount of time that a police officer held his knee on George Floyd’s neck.

 Oriel College said in a statement Tuesday that it “abhors racism and discrimination in all its forms.”
 The college said it supports the right to peaceful protest and believes Black Lives Matter.